 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Confirm that your solar installer is properly licensed.
-This ensures that the work is done properly using current best installation practices.
-Anyone with a electrician's license from the Oklahoma Construction Industries Board may perform solar energy work.
+Make sure you hire a licensed solar installer.
+This ensures that the work is done correctly using current installation best practices.
+So long as a contractor has an electrician's license from the Oklahoma Construction Industries Board, they may perform solar energy work.
 The state doesn't treat solar panel installations as different from any other electrical job.

-Look at review platforms such as the Better Business Bureau (BBB), TrustPilot, and Google Reviews to find out what previous customers have to say about local solar providers.
+Look at review platforms such as the Better Business Bureau (BBB), Google Reviews, and TrustPilot to find out what previous customers say about local solar providers.
 Reviews can give you an idea of a company’s reliability and customer service.
-Avoid companies with no reviews or with predominantly negative feedback.
+Avoid companies lacking reviews or with predominantly negative feedback.

-Broken Arrow homeowners typically spend about $19,080 on home solar systems after federal tax refunds.
-Solar arrays in Broken Arrow cost approximately $3,130 per kilowatt, with the average residential solar system being 8.7 kilowatts.
-An estimate from a local solar provider will include costs for preliminary work, labor, and permit fees, and will account for your system's panel type, capacity, and size.
-Some homeowners prefer to lease solar panels in order to reduce upfront costs.
+The average Broken Arrow homeowner will spend around $19,080 on a home solar system after federal tax refunds.
+Solar arrays in Broken Arrow cost roughly $3,130 per kilowatt, with the average residential solar system being 8.7 kilowatts.
+A personalized estimate from a local solar provider will include costs for labor, permit fees, and preliminary work, and will account for your system's capacity, size, and panel type.
+Some homeowners prefer to lease their solar panels to reduce upfront costs.

 Incentive Amount: